 with parents and other caregivers (such as teachers) to educate them about the

 condition.
-Behavioral training, creating an appropriate home and school
+Behavioral training, such as habit reversal training, creating an appropriate home and school

 environment, and helping build your child's self-esteem are often tried first.